-To set the stage, tell your employees that you welcome constructive feedback, appreciate their advice, and that you will consider adopting their ideas.
+To set the stage, tell your employees that you welcome constructive feedback, appreciate their advice and that you’ll consider adopting their ideas.

 You also need to honestly respond to those who come to see you.
 Remember, taking action on the feedback (even if it’s just an acknowledgement at first) is incredibly important.